-Dermatitis herpetiformis (DH) is a chronic skin condition that affects a number of people worldwide.
-Characterized by intensely itchy, blistering skin rashes, DH is often misdiagnosed due to its similarity with other skin disorders.
-In this blog post, we will shed a little light on this enigmatic conditionand offer insights for those seeking relief.
+Dermatitis herpetiformis (DH) is a chronic skin condition that affects people worldwide.
+Characterized by intensely itchy, blistering skin rashes, DH is misdiagnosed due to its similarity with other skin disorders.
+Let’s learn more about this auto-immune condition and offer insights for treatment.

 Understanding Dermatitis Herpetiformis

 Dermatitis herpetiformis is a chronic autoimmune disease associated with celiac disease, an intolerance to gluten.
-Contrary to its name, DH has no connection with the herpes virus.
-Instead, it gets its name from the similarity of its rash to that of herpes infections.
-The primary culprit behind DH is the deposition of immunoglobulin A (IgA) antibodies beneath the skin, triggered by the ingestion of gluten-containing foods in genetically susceptible individuals.
+Though it’s name contains the word “herpe”, DH has no connection with the herpes virus.
+The culprit behind DH is immunoglobulin A (IgA) antibodies beneath the skin.
+The antiobodies are triggered by the ingestion of gluten-containing foods.

 Diagnosis of Dermatitis Herpetiformis